Dave-team/Knowledge-base/Negotiation.md

 - Anticipate what questions might pop up
 - Know your goals and best, expected and worst outcome for the negotiation
 - Establish a walk away point
-- Do your homework: benchmark prices vs competitors, know what’s happening in the markets, understand their price structure and where there margins are at
+- Do your homework: benchmark prices vs competitors, know the prices competitors are getting, know what’s happening in the markets, understand their price structure and where there margins are at
 - Have a best alternative: if negotiations don’t go through, know that you have things left in the pipeline.
 This is your BATNA
 - Always have multiple factors on the table to negotiate on.
 So not only price but e.g. online	delivery times

 Meeting
 - Establish common ground and interests
 - Never assume you understand what the other side means – ask many questions to understand, even stupid questions
+- Ask for reasons why things are the way they are
 - Understand their pricing structure deeply which can help leverage down the line
 - Lead communication and steer it into the direction you need it to go to.
 Don’t be afraid of cutting people short
 - Never directly believe what someone says: we cannot do this, we cannot give you this.
 Dig deeper here and find workarounds to get what you want.
+Don't be afraid to say that you don't believe them and dig deeper to understand where they get their numbers from
 - Don't believe any numbers thrown on the table - they will be overstated
 - Show surprise when they mention e.g. their price, even when it doesn’t actually surprise you.
 This will help later on in the negotiation